furui/gochunk/README.md

-# gochunks
+# gochunk

-Gochunks is a Redis RESP compatible server in development.
+Gochunk is a Redis RESP compatible server in development.